denten-books/plain-text/5-surface.md

 > influence and spread electrical communication among men"
 > [@fankhauser_telegraphone_1909, 40].

-In that speech, Fankhauser laments what he calls the "evanescence" of telegraph and telephone communications.
-The telephone fails to preserve "an authentic record of the conversion over the wire" [@fankhauser_telegraphone_1909, 40].
-Fankhauser imagines his telegraphone in use by "the sick, the infirm, and the aged:"
+In that speech, Fankhauser also lamented the "evanescence" of telegraph and telephone communications.
+The telephone, he rued, fails to preserve "an authentic record of the conversion over the wire" [@fankhauser_telegraphone_1909, 40].
+Fankhauser imagined his telegraphone being used by "the sick, the infirm, and the aged:"

 > A book can be read to the sightless or the invalid by the machine, while the
 > patient lies in bed.
 Lectures, concerts, recitations---what one wishes, may